mjeronimo/carma2/README.md

-# Building the CARMA2 source code
+# Build and run the CARMA2 source code

 ## Create a colcon workspace